-Current state Areas impacted Flooding sits on the national and local risk registers for sea river and spate conditions.
+water related nek including needing Current state Areas impacted Flooding sits on the national and local risk registers for sea river and spate conditions.
 The highest flooding risk is surface water flooding with significant often causing significant damage and destruction to people, homes, property, business, and infrastructure.
-Across the Service area there is an ability to respond to water related incidents however, there is a higher propensity for these types of incident in certain parts of the county that are in predictable higher risk areas.
+Across the Service area there's an ability to respond to water related incidents however, there's a higher propensity for these types of incident in certain parts of the county that are in predictable higher risk areas.
 1,279 incidents (including suicide attempts) involving water over 5 years